BeRo1985/kraft/README.md

 ## PasMP

 For to use Kraft with PasMP, you must set a project global define called KraftPasMP (or use -dKraftPasMP as compiler command line parameter)

+## Compile-time defines

+Most features are switchable at runtime through properties, but a few are gated behind project-global compile-time defines (set them in the project options or pass them as -d\<Define\> on the compiler command line):

+- **KraftPasMP** - use the PasMP job system instead of the built-in job manager (see above)
+- **KraftConstraintGraphColoring** - compile in the persistent constraint-graph-coloring parallel solver and its block-claiming solver stage pipeline; the parallelization architecture is then selected at runtime via TKraft.SolverParallelMode (defaults to the island-granular mode)
+- **KraftDeterministicPairSort** - order the broadphase contact pairs by the stable shape ids instead of by the shape pointers, for a cross-run-deterministic pair order (the pointer order converges box stacks in slightly fewer sequential-impulse velocity iterations, hence the switch)
+- **KraftUseDouble** - build the whole engine in double precision (TKraftScalar becomes Double; implies NonSIMD)

 ## Sandbox